This shrimps quinoa is a healthier version of the classic rice with shrimps. This recipe is perfect for prep meal and it is quite easy to make.

 For this amount of quinoa — 1 cup — you will need about 2 – 3 cups of broth.
 If you don’t get this amount, you can complete using white wine.
 This measure is in case you want a fluffy quinoa, but if you want a watery result you can add an extra cup of broth or wine.

-What type of quinoa use?
+What type of quinoa to use for shrimp quinoa?

 I like to mix three types of quinoa in this recipe.
 The majority is regular white quinoa — ½ cup — and the rest is split between red and black quinoa — ¼ cup each.
 This way you will end with a colorful dish.
 But this is not completely necessary, so if you only have one type of quinoa, just go for it.
 The taste will be exactly the same.